ogosborne/A.glyphus_Bd_pre-exposure_RNAseq/README.md

 # A.glyphus_Bd_pre-exposure_RNAseq

-Contains code for RNAseq analysis of *Atelopus glyphus* for the project: **Prior-exposing highly susceptible harlequin toads to Batrachochytrium dendrobatidis worsens disease outcomes upon re-exposure**.
+Contains code for RNAseq analysis of *Atelopus glyphus* for the project: **Prior infection by Batrachochytrium dendrobatidis in harlequin toads shifts their immune-microbial state and upon re-infection worsens disease outcomes**.

 The repo contains the following code directories:
 1. **prep_data**: snakemake pipeline to trim reads and remove contaminant and rRNA sequences.